madisonlowe/notionish/LOG.md

 - Setting autoFocus on inputs and textareas can make you automatically focus on those elements, but it's a bit glitchy.
 Having the issue of state inner content copying to each new copy of a component, which is adding in extra spaces to each new component too, I think.
 - [This article was helpful.](https://blog.maisie.ink/react-ref-autofocus/)

+Fri 16th Sept

+Notes from today's PR:

+Was having an issue where, on calling a new EditableBlock component, the state inside both components would match.
+Also, on calling a new EditableBlock - which was a textarea - a new line would populate on each new component.

+Fixed the state issue by calling setValue() inside the addComponent function, to reset the new value of the new component.

+Fixed the textarea problem by calling preventDefault() on the press enter event.
+If enter is pressed without the shift key, the new component will populate.
+If enter is pressed with shift, you will move onto a new line within the same textarea you were already in.
+If you press escape, your focus will blur but no new component will call.